arutar/wininfparser/README.md

 #
 # also n.SetIndents(1,1,4) can be used

-#Add key/value/comment data to section
+#Add key/value/comment data to the section
 n.SetName("New_Section")
 n.AddData("Path","./somepath")
 n.AddData("Version","2.34.57","megatest")